Creamy Crack Chicken Soup

 How To Make Crack Chicken Soup

 Just pick up a cooked rotisserie chicken, and let’s get on it!
 OR, you can use leftover cooked chicken breasts.
-It’s a tasty and creamy soup, and it will have you drooling while simmering away in that pot.
+It’s a tasty and creamy soup, and also a keto chicken soup, and it will have you drooling while simmering away in that pot.

 1. We start with cooking some bacon in a Dutch oven or a soup pot; cook the bacon until crispy, then remove it from the pot.